 The city feels down-to-Earth and more working-class than Lisbon — and some say the people in the north are more open and welcoming.
 In any case, there are numerous things to see and do in Porto, making it a perfect city break or a fantastic stop on any trip through Portugal.

 Photos are from my visits in winter, autumn, and summer.

-1. Torre dos Clerigos
+1. Climb the Torre dos Clerigos

-While you’re here, check out the adjacent Praca de Lisboa, a wonderful square with two levels: it has shops and cafes on the lower level, and a public green roof with olive trees on top.
+While you’re here, check out the adjacent Praca de Lisboa, a wonderful square with two levels: it has shops and cafes on the lower level and a public green roof with olive trees on top.

-2. Cais da Ribeira
+2. Explore the Cais da Ribeira

 The Ribeira neighborhood sits right along the Douro river and is one of the oldest parts of the city.
 Famed for its narrow and colorfully tiled dock-side houses, as well as its views of the iconic double-decked Dom Luís bridge, this UNESCO World Heritage Site is simply a must-see.